nicklepickle/fe-compare/README.md

 #### Previously on...
 DX is obviously a very subjective topic and depends greatly on prior experience.
-To take a small bio detour, I've spent the majority of my career as a back end dev.
-My experience with front end was heavy during the jQuery and then Angular years.
+To take a small bio detour, I've spent the majority of my career as a back-end dev.
+My experience with front-end was heavy during the jQuery and then Angular years.
 I did use an earlier version of React during the class component era so JSX was not a new concept.
 Most of the projects I maintain professionally have been migrating off of jQuery towards standard ES6 replacing jQuery with fetch and querySelector.
 Angular was abandoned when it moved to TypeScript.
-We have an appitite to use a more modern approach and here we are.
+We have an appetite to use a more modern approach and here we are.

 #### Developer methodology
 My methodology during development of these test projects was to start each project using vite create, try to implement the requirements using the official docs, rely on tutorials when I had questions and then falling back on Copilot when all else failed.
 Once the projects were created, tested and working, I took a second pass to improve consistency.
-My goal was not perfection but rather an application that deomstrated more real world complexity than a counter or todo list.
+My goal was not perfection but rather an application that demonstrated more real world complexity than a counter or to-do list.

 #### React vs. Solid
 React's move from class components to hooks definitely makes it a lot more dev friendly.
 I am still unsure when to useEffect and when it is unnecessary.
-I wanted to stick with fetch for API calls for consitency but saw many suggestions to use react-query at the cost of yet another dependency.
+I wanted to stick with fetch for API calls for consistency but saw many suggestions to use react-query at the cost of yet another dependency.
 This is my main critique of React.
 It seems to force you into the React ecosystem making the standard JS API feel like a second class citizen.
 In contrast Solid allowed a more standard approach to writing JSX and components in